CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The creatures from Area 18 become aware of combat noises in this room.
 If they have not already been dealt with, they arrive after 3 rounds and act immediately after Nezznar's giant spiders in the initiative order.

 If the characters capture Nezznar and deliver him to the town master's hall in Tuntin, the spiderkin is imprisoned until Ulfric Warwinter or another representative of the Eastern Alliance can escort him to Reddwall for justice and interrogation.
-However, unless the characters assign guards outside Nezznar's cell, Halia Thornton (see page 17) frees him from captivity, smuggles him out of Tuntin, and delivers him to the waiting hands of the Zhentarim.
+However, unless the characters assign guards outside Nezznar's cell, Helga Wispbrook (see page 17) frees him from captivity, smuggles him out of Tuntin, and delivers him to the waiting hands of the Zhentarim.
 The Zhents are eager to learn everything Nezznar knows about Tide Echo Cavern.
 Subsequent events involving Nezznar are at your discretion.

 #### **Treasure**